-- Click the Browse button to browse to the zipped copy of your Backup Entire Plan folder and attach it to your ticket, then submit the ticket.
+- Click the Browse button and attach the Backup, System Info and Message Log to your ticket, then submit the ticket.

 It is possible that Technical Services may need additional information regarding the issue, which they will request via a reply in the Online Support Center.